georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ![project-type-min](https://user-images.githubusercontent.com/6701264/172500419-18954533-1e5e-4351-9e8b-5e3f5550b524.png)

 Name Your R Package
-This package can contain many addins and functions, but generally you should keep each package focused on one theme.
+Your package can contain many addins and functions, even data and Rmarkdown templates, but generally you should keep each package focused on one theme.
 ![create-project-min](https://user-images.githubusercontent.com/6701264/172500425-f40de58b-97c8-41ae-8534-38a8cc170a79.png)

 ### 2. Write your function(s)
 Here is the function that will create a custom project folder.
-This was originally created for another [tutorial](www.google.com).
+This was originally created for previous [tutorial](www.google.com).

 ```
 # save to R/createProject.R
 createProject <- function(path, projectName, ...) {

-  # Create a folder for the project
+  # Create a folder for the project in the given path
   dir.create( paste0( path, "/", projectName) )

-  # Create the sub-folders to organize my project files
+  # Create the sub-folders to organize my project files.
   subFolderNames = c('data', 'output', 'code', 'utils', 'www')
   subFolderNames = path.expand( paste0( path, "/", projectName, "/", subFolderNames) )
   sapply( subFolderNames, dir.create )
 }
 ```
-Again, this function is great, but we have to remember its name and arguments.
+Again, this function is great, but to use it we must remember the function name and arguments.
+It may not sound so hard to remember these things, but over time you are likely to become overwhelmed as you build many useful tools for yourself and colleagues.
 Also, distributing this function is not easy.
-Without packaging it, you would have to share the file via shared drives or email.
+Without packaging it and publishing it somewhere, like Github, you would have to share the file via shared drives or email.

 ### 3. Add some templates

 Another great feature of addins is that you can add files in your package that can be used by your functions.
 This means that you can share data and templates!

 In this example, I'll add some template files that I like to include in every project: `global.R` and an R markdown document called `Report_Template.Rmd`.
-The `global.R` file calls on packages, establishes variables to connect to my commonly used datasets, and calls on other scripts that will actually perform the analyses.
+The `global.R` file calls on my frequently used R packages, establishes variables to connect to my commonly used datasets, and calls on other scripts that will actually perform the analysis.
 The `Report_Template.Rmd` file is a vetted template for my output.
 You can add any files you want to include in your custom project folder, I'm just using these as examples.
 To add template files, create a folder in your package path at `inst/extdata` and copy your files there.

 ### 4. Modify the function to copy the templates
 Since we're using an addin and our addin uses these templates, we can modify our original function by adding some code that copies/pastes the templates into the user's new project folder.